lgeorgieff/javascript/node.js/050_utilities/README.md

 ```

 To activate the particular _init_ debuglog from the example you have to invoke the Node.js process with _NODE_DEBUG=init node my_script.js_.
 You can also use multiple debuglogs.
 Each with a different name.
-Far activating all of them you can specify their names spearated by commas to _NODE_DEBUG_.
+Far activating all of them you can specify their names spearated by commas to _NODE&#95;DEBUG_.

 You can find an example script at [debuglog.js](debuglog.js).